-PET-CT scan after 2 cycles of first or second line salvage (PET0)
+PET-CT scan after 2 cycles of first-line or second-line salvage (PET0)

-PET-CT scan to be carried out as per trial requirements on an approved scanner 18 days after last administration of cycle 2 of first or second line salvage (cycle 4 if treated with brentuximab vedotin) ±3 days.
+PET-CT scan to include from at least base of brain to mid-thighs to be carried out as per trial requirements on an approved scanner 14 days (±3 days) (i.e. days 11-17 inclusive) after last administration of cycle 2 of first-line or second-line salvage (cycle 3 or 4 if treated with brentuximab vedotin) and images sent to the PET core lab for central review.